Archethought/Archethought.github.io/products/index.md

 <u>How accurate is the noise monitor?</u>
 Using Class 2 (Type 2) monitors gives +/- 2 dBA accuracy.

-<u>Is the sensor waterproof?</u>
+<u>Is the sensor system waterproof?</u>
 The electronics are contained in an IP65 water resistant case.
 However the microphone sensor should be protected from direct rain.

-<u>Can we download the noise sensing data easily and use it in our own spreadsheets?</u>
+<u>Can we download the noise sensing data for our own spreadsheets?</u>
-Yes, all data reported by the sensors is available from the web interface.
+Yes, your data is your data.
+Down is available directly from the web interface.
+One-click, then copy and paste.

 <u>What is different from available solutions?</u>
-Noise monitoring data is difficult to obtain without expensive equipment and specialist skills.
+Noise monitoring is difficult without traditionally expensive equipment and specialist skills.
-By storing data permanently in the cloud, noise mapping, ROI and livability analysis become possible for future planning.
+By storing data permanently in the cloud, future analyses are based on real data, significantly improving planning.

 <u>Will city employees and residents use a smartphone or web to view the data?</u>
 Yes.
 Remember when you didn't have a smartphone, GPS, and navigation?
-When someone wants key information and find it requires internet access, they'll find a device and the training to get it.
+When key information requires internet access, people find a device and learn how to use it.

 <u>Are the display solutions customizable?</u>
 Yes.
 We provide a white label mechanism to include logo and other municipal information for the easy-to-use web interface.